Tesla Model S Bursts Into Flames As Producer Michael Morris, Husband Of Mary McCormack, Was Driving In LA

 “This is what happened to my husband and his car today.
 No accident, out of the blue, in traffic on Santa Monica Blvd.”

+Fortunately, Morris was not hurt.
 At first, Morris was not aware of the flames coming out of the car.
 Other drivers saw the fire and told him to pull over.
-Fortunately, Morris was not hurt.

 The Daily Mail spoke with a Tesla representative who confirmed the company is looking into exactly what happened.
 Despite the strange incident, the company maintains that their vehicles are much safer and less likely to catch fire than gas cars.